collective/collective.pfg.soup/README.rst

 complex queries on the data are possible.

 It ships with an full-featured table view based on ``jquery.datatables``.
-Datatables server-side processing enables to have large datasets processed (searched over all columsn and by columns and sorted by column).
+Datatables server-side processing enables to have large datasets processed.

-XXX COMPLETE ME
+It provides a search over all columns and by single columns.
+Each column can be sorted.

-TODO:
+Additional to the form data userid and timestamp of creations is logged.

-- only index fields are sortable - reflect this in UI
+A row can be edited.
+After save modification-timestamp, userid and changed fields are logged.

-- View Edit-History
+CSV-Export of all data is possible, including creators userid, creation- and last-modified-timestamp if selected.

 Installation